nogibjj/IDS-721_rg361_week-10/README.md

 ## Overview

-In this project we will deploy a simple rust fuction which uses a LLMs from huggingface to continue the text given to it.
+In this project we will deploy a simple rust fuction which uses an LLM from huggingface to continue the text given to it.
 The function will be deployed as a lambda function on AWS.

 ## Prerequisites
 Make sure you have the following installed: